Fintech App Development Guide

 GDPR and Data Protection

 The General Data Protection Regulation governs how personal data is collected, processed, stored, and shared within the European Union.
-Fintech apps often handle sensitive financial and identity data, making GDPR compliance essential.
-This includes data minimization, secure storage, clear consent mechanisms, and user rights such as data access and deletion.
+FinTech apps handle some of the most sensitive data categories: financial records, identity documents, and transaction histories.
+GDPR compliance requires data minimisation, explicit consent mechanisms, secure storage with encryption, and full support for user rights including data access, portability, and deletion.
+For FinTech products, this means your data architecture needs to support granular consent management and audit trails from the start.

 PSD2 and Open Banking

-The Payment Services Directive 2 enables open banking by allowing third party providers to access bank account data through secure APIs, with user consent.
-Fintech apps that offer payments, account aggregation, or financial insights often rely on PSD2 compliant integrations.
-This regulation directly influences technical architecture, authentication flows, and partner selection.
+The Payment Services Directive 2 enables open banking by requiring banks to provide third-party access to account data through secure APIs, with user consent.
+If your product offers payments, account aggregation, or financial insights, PSD2 directly shapes your authentication flows, API integrations, and partner selection.
+Strong Customer Authentication (SCA) requirements under PSD2 also affect how users confirm transactions, adding a layer of UX complexity that needs careful design consideration.

 KYC and AML Requirements